New Journeys for youth.

 - Be experiencing a first episode of psychosis

-- No history of significant developmental delay or severe autism
+- Have no history of significant development delay or severe autism